 - The location of your wedding ceremony and reception.
-If they are happening in the same space, it’s still a good idea to write it out.

 The Digital Option